Munich in the resistance

 approx. 2-3 km

-With special thanks to Mrs Grit Ranft, I send you my kind regards
+With special thanks to Mrs. Grit Ranft, I send you my kind regards.“

-Martin C. Zumstein, Ueken, Switzerland, about Munich Tourism in June 2015
+Martin C. Zumstein, Switzerland June 2015

 My tips for before and after our tour: